A Curiosity Learning Labs Product

 SEND-Native Interaction Design

-Sensory-aware pacing, low-pressure entry points, mastery-based progression with no grades or tests — these are not accessibility add-ons.
+Sensory-aware pacing, low-pressure entry points, mastery-based progression with no grades or tests , these are not accessibility add-ons.
 They are the product.
 Retrofitting this into an existing platform is structurally harder than building it from scratch.
-Abakhi was designed for this learner from day one.

 🤝